 Typical spices include green cardamom pods, ginger, cinnamon sticks, cloves, black peppercorn, and other spices (such as nutmeg or star anise).
 However, there are many variations of masala chai, and people typically adjust the milk, spices and sweetener to their own taste preferences.
 Many people in India drink chai masala on a daily basis and may enjoy it with some sort of biscuit or cookie.

-This keto version of masala chai uses just 7 ingredients:
+This keto masala chai uses just 7 ingredients:

 - Black tea - we use black tea bags, which you can get in decaf if you like.